Home | Speakers | Agenda | ST Online | Partners |

 Discover the potential unlocked when communities and councils collaborate on place-based climate and nature action which prioritises local inequity.
 Hear insights from the innovative Bristol Community Climate Action project and collectively explore the opportunities and challenges of putting local communities in the driving seat of strategic climate leadership.

-Amy Harrison, Head of Community Partnerships, Bristol Climate & Nature Partnership
+Amy Harrison, Head of Community Partnerships, Bristol Climate and Nature Partnership

 Mark Leach, Project Manager, Bristol City Council